mrKaplan-cg/damn-vulnerable-defi/src/compromised/README.md

 This price is fetched from an on-chain oracle, based on 3 trusted reporters: `0x188...088`, `0xA41...9D8` and `0xab3...a40`.

 Starting with just 0.1 ETH in balance, pass the challenge by rescuing all ETH available in the exchange.
 Then deposit the funds into the designated recovery account.

+## Answer

+Easy when you know what it means and how to decode the output of the http  response, if not is almost impossible to crack.

+So the code is in HEX and we need to convert it into ASCII, this will give us a Base64 encoded, so we decoded and we get a 32-byte HEx string, that searching a bit  by google I accidentaly saw that  are private keys.
+Then after I knew that the rest is easy I derived the addresses from those 2 private keys and were from two sources that can set the price of the NFT.

+And that's it.
+You set the price to zero, buy it, then set again to 999 ether and sell it, transfer the amount to the recovery account.